carolinepeake/Games/README.md

 # Games

-A javascript library of your online single and multi player versions of your favorite games!
+A javascript application with which you may play your favorite single and multi player games!

 <br/>
 <br/>